vm10k/veAERO-OPTIMIZER/README.md

 1.  **Local Execution:** The dashboard (`dashboard.html`) opens directly from your hard drive.
 The backend (`server.js`) runs on your machine.
 2.  **Keys Stay Local:** Your private key is stored in a local file (`settings.json`) generated on your computer.
 It is **never** transmitted to any cloud server or API.
 3.  **Direct RPC Connection:** The bot communicates directly with the Base blockchain nodes (RPC).
-There is no middleman API that can be compromised to feed you false data.
+There is no middleman API that can be compromised to feed you false data and better to get paid RPC for faster fetching by changing batchsize in server.js from 7 to 15.
 4.  **Open Source:** The code is transparent.
 You can read exactly how the bot constructs transactions before you run it.

 ---